 In general, the full cycle of the commercial real estate appraisal process can take several days to weeks, when you factor in the inspection and subsequent investigative work.
-Commercial appraisal costs can vary based on the size of your property, as well as the scope and nature of the commercial real estate appraisals.
-When you hire a professional to perform a commercial appraisal of a project, they will likely walk you through the appraisal process.
+Commercial appraisal costs can vary based on the size of your property and the scope and nature of the commercial real estate appraisals.
+When you hire a professional to perform a commercial appraisal for real estate, they will likely walk you through the appraisal process.

-There are three main types of approaches used when appraising commercial real estate: the cost approach, sales comparison/market approach, and income capitalization approach.
+Three main types of approaches are used when appraising commercial real estate: the cost approach, sales comparison/market approach, and income capitalization approach.
 Below we’ve outlined the most common commercial property appraisal methods.

 - Cost approach: Essentially, this technique equates the property value to the cost of constructing a replica.
 The cost approach also considers depreciation, thus, assuming a fair market value for the commercial property.
-Obviously, this appraisal method comes with its share of debate.
+This appraisal method comes with its share of debate.
 For instance, how can you assume a similar site to build upon?
 And, can you really expect equivalent costs for rebuilding the property?
-Due to these questions (among others), the cost approach is often used to appraise new properties and unique properties with few comparable sales.
+Due to these questions (among others), the cost approach is often used to appraise new or unique properties with few comparable sales.

 - Sales comparison/market approach: This method speculates that an investor will pay only what similar properties have sold for.
 As such, the sales comparison/market approach is rooted in which property features are alike and the costs associated with those features.
 Important characteristics may include location, size, condition, floor plan, and the surrounding area.
 Many in the commercial real estate appraisal industry believe this is a more accurate approach because the current market value is considered.

-- Income capitalization approach: Also referred to as income approach, the income capitalization approach rationalizes the income that a property may generate over time.
-Commercial appraisers commonly use this method for appraising properties such as shopping centers, office buildings, and large apartment buildings, which have a strong earning ability.
-When this approach is used for a rental property, an investor considers the net income generated, and other factors, to calculate its value on the current market, if sold.
-In addition, a lender will closely examine the findings and determine whether they feel confident that their investment will be repaid.
+- Income capitalization approach: Also referred to as the income approach, the income capitalization approach rationalizes the income that a property may generate over time.
+Commercial appraisers commonly use this method for appraising properties such as shopping centers, office buildings, and large apartment buildings with a strong earning ability.
+When this approach is used for a rental property, an investor considers the net income generated, and other factors to calculate its value on the current market, if sold.
+In addition, a lender will closely examine the findings and determine whether they feel confident their investment will be repaid.
 We dive deeper into this method, below.

 Out of the three main approaches, which valuation approach is most common for commercial real estate?
 Income approach is the most commonly used commercial appraisal method when valuing a commercial property.
 The method estimates fair market value based on the projected income a property will generate in the future.
 To determine the projected income, the commercial appraiser will analyze the income that the property currently generates.
-The income approach provides investors with the insight needed to determine if an asset is a worthy investment.
+The income approach gives investors the insight needed to determine if an asset is worth investing.

 What principle is the income approach primarily based on?

-The principle of the income approach is that the value of an investment property indicates the income it is expected to generate over its lifetime.
+The principle of the income approach is that an investment property’s value indicates the income it is expected to generate over its lifetime.
 This approach anticipates future benefits to determine present value.